-Allow 12 inches of space between your pile and the curb for storm runoff and to make it easier for our sweepers.
+Allow 1 foot of space between your pile and the curb for storm runoff and to make it easier for our sweepers.
 Also allow plenty of clearance between your pile and any vehicle left parked on the street.

 Moving your vehicle is NOT OPTIONAL in the following Leaf Day districts:

 - Northwest: Districts NW 2, NW 3, NW 4, NW 6, NW 7, NW 8 and NW 9

 - Southwest: Districts SW 1 and SW 2

 - Sullivan's Gulch in Northeast: District NE 14